MartinThoma/MartinThoma.github.io/_posts/2016-01-14-svm-with-sklearn.md

 <ol>
     <li><b>Linear, binary classifiers</b>: If data is linearly separable, it
         can be separated by a hyperplane.
-There is one hyperplane which maximizes the distance to the datapoints.
+There is one hyperplane which maximizes the distance to the next datapoints (support vectors).
 This hyperplane should be taken:<br/>
           \[
           \begin{aligned}
               \text{minimize}_{\mathbf{w}, b}\,&\frac{1}{2} \|\mathbf{w}\|^2\\